Graylog2/graylog2-server/UPGRADING.md

 ## F5 BIG-IP input log parsing changes

 Several log parsing changes have been made to the F5 BIG-IP input in preparation for Illuminate parsing content.
+The full message can still also optionally be stored in the `full_message` field if the `Store full message` option is enabled.

 Changed fields:
 - `message`: Now contains the full JSON content of the log message.
 The `vendor_event_description` field now contains the previous `message` field value for backwards-compatibility.